Join InterNations

 The standard working hours for banks in Portugal are between 8:30 and 15:00.
 This means banks are open during lunch hours, which is also their busiest time of the day.
 You may find some banks open on Saturday mornings as well.

 The majority of banks in the country are Portuguese.
-However, Portugal is home to some branches of international banks.
+However, Portugal is also home to branches of some international banks.
 You can always opt for these banks and their banking products if you are looking for specific offers for expats:

 Some banks from Brazil, China, or Angola also have branches in Portugal, so you may even find your current bank in the country.